What kind of small ryokan is Yasaka Yutone Kyokoyado?

 How about In-house Facilities?

 This is not a universal design.
 If you bring someone with weak legs, you may want to request a room on 1F.
-Unluckily there is no lift.
-The stairs to the second floor are narrow.
-I would recommend a room with a small garden or a room with a view of the Yasaka Tower.
+There is no lift.

 How about meals?